-Steak and Potatoes – an easy one pan skillet meal perfect for busy weeknights or a special date-night in.
+An easy one pan skillet steak & potatoes meal perfect for busy weeknights or a special date-night in.
 Perfectly seared steak cooks up tender, juicy in a buttery, garlic and herb sauce.
 Gluten free, sugar free, paleo and Whole30 compliant.

 If you asked my husband what his idea of the perfect dinner would be, he would hands-down say “steak and potatoes”.